 Acute back pain is back pain that has been present for less than 6 weeks.
 This can arise from:

-- a direct external force on the back
+- a traumatic injury due to direct external force on the back such as in a common sports injury

-- over flexion or overextension of the spine (esp. when cold)
+- over flexion or overextension of the lumbar spine (esp. when cold) causing a muscle strain

 - violent twisting or jarring of the lower back (esp. when cold)